-Ever wondered why, despite your best conviction of your efforts, your captious boss fails to see any merit in your new product PPT?
+Ever wondered why, despite your conviction, your captious boss fails to see any merit in your new product PPT?
 Why, despite you being fully convinced of your business idea, no investor sees value in it?

 Ariely explains that this could be due to our tendency to feel obsessed with our own creations so much so that our affection for them blinds us to the reality.
 Oddly, when our self-overvalued creations don’t yield the expected results, our fondness for them also wanes.
 Thus, labor begets love, but only when it bears fruit.
 The flip side of this theory is Not-Invented-Here (NIH) syndrome: a willful obliviousness towards the work of others.

 In a world consumed with hedonistic delights and instant gratifications, enduring pleasure is a fleeting proposition.
 The new iPhone that you bought last Christmas might have become an archaic item by now and while you are set to buy the new iPhone, the old one could already be attracting bids on eBay.

 Good news amid this churning is that we cannot be indefinitely sad either.
 Sooner or later, in whichever scenario, things always come back to normal.
 And, the force underlying this ‘reversion to the mean‘ phenomenon is adaptation – our inherent ability to come to grips with the unanticipated ways of life.

 We should possibly slow down the periods of pleasure and speed up the moments of agony since interruptions during both only amplify the experience – Dan Ariely

 Joseph Stalin’s alleged remark to then US Ambassador Averill Harriman,“One death is a tragedy, but a million deaths is a statistic”, is at the centre of the most intriguing chapter of this book.

 It’s a rather twisted fact that humans are more inclined to help individuals than masses of people.